-To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To prevent bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat.

 - 1. Lower the header to the ground. - 2.
-Shut down the header and remove the key from the ignition.
+Shut down the engine and remove the key from the ignition.